Igbara-oke: History of Igbara-Oke

-Igbara-Oke, a nodal town that is located on a mountain top, with a panegyric, "ọmọ ẹlẹ́yẹ ti ń ṣe wẹ́yẹ̀wẹ́yẹ̀," was known for its location as a trading post between the Benin kingdom and Yoruba Ilesa and Oyo kingdoms.
+Igbara-Oke, a nodal town that is located on a mountain top, with a panegyric, "ọmọ ẹlẹ́yẹ ti ń ṣe wẹ́yẹ̀wẹ́yẹ̀," (roughly translated as "the children of the bird that sings loudly").
+Igbara-Oke was known for its location as a trading post between the Benin kingdom and Yoruba Ilesa and Oyo kingdoms.
 It was widely known for its war successes, according to local historian, it was reported that the then Oba of Ilesa sent emissaries headed by Ogedengbe to Olowa when they heard of the performances of Igbara-Oke at the war.

-The people of Igbara-Oke have lived in that region for several millenia, see the Proto-Yoruboid migration for information on their migration to Igbara-Oke, which likely occurred in the first centuries of the common era, perhaps around 400 AD.
+The people of Igbara-Oke have lived in that region for several millennia, see the Proto-Yoruboid migration for information on their migration to Igbara-Oke, which likely occurred in the first centuries of the common era, perhaps around 400 AD.
 Igbara-Oke is closely aligned with its sister town, Igbara-Odo.
-Akure historians have explained that migrants from Igbara-Odo established Igbara-Oke, where the hunter Uliji and members of the Igbara-Odo royal family who were unable to be crowed king first established a settlement there, though people likely already had established villages in the region.
+Akure historians have explained that migrants from Igbara-Odo established Igbara-Oke, where the hunter Uliji and members of the Igbara-Odo royal family who were unable to be crowned king first established a settlement there, though people likely already had established villages in the region.
 There is a widely known oral history of the founding of the monarchies of Igbara-Odo and Igbara-Oke.

 A man by the name of Arajaka, who is said to be a son of Obalufon Alayemore of the Ife Kingdom is believed to have been the first king of Igbara Oke.
 It is believed that he, along with his sons Arajaka along with a group of warriors migrated from Ife to Igbara-Oke.
 This is likely associated with the collapse of the Ife Kingdom that took place in the 15th century, in which Obalufon Alayemore's kingdom collapsed during a smallpox outbreak in the region.
 Other towns in the region have similar founding stories for their monarchy, see Ilara-Mokin.
 Arajaka is believed to left with a crown given to him by Obanifon, as well as the sword of Alayere (a deity), Igba-Ifa, guns and some farm implements.
 They stopped and stayed briefly at numbers of places before they arrived at the present day Igbara-Oke.
 Amongst the places they stopped were present day Ilesa, Alaaye, Igbo Onigbagbara, Onikolo.
 They later settled temporarily at Olowinrin for thirteen years.
 At Olowinrin, Arajaka, group gave birth to twins, Alarelu and Adeyiba.
 The people at that time suffered great disaster at Olowinrin.
 An epidemic broke out and claim the lives of Arajaka and other people.
 This disease forced the people to leave Olowinrin, and went in two different directions.
 This disease epidemic may be referring to the smallpox outbreak of that region that had claimed the lives of Arajaka's father Obalufon and other Ife nobles.